swiftlang/swift-package-manager/README.md

-# Swift Package Manager
+# Taylor - Package Manager

-The Swift Package Manager is a tool for managing distribution of source code, aimed at making it easy to share your code and reuse others’ code.
+Taylor Package Manager is a tool for managing distribution of source code, aimed at making it easy to share your code and reuse others’ code.
 The tool directly addresses the challenges of compiling and linking Swift packages, managing dependencies, versioning, and supporting flexible distribution and